 From Brain to Sensation: Neurobiology of Perception - Junior SPARK

-Through a combination of individual and small group experiments, students will about the sensory systems and the neural mechanics of perception.
-We will cover the neurobiology of the gustatory (taste), olfactory (smell), auditory, visual, and somatosensory systems.
-Class activities include: a jelly bean lab that explores how the cooperative senses of taste and smell, the building of a model of the organs of balance, sound localization experiments, and a human brain lab where students have the chance to hold a real human brain.
-A field trip to the Roger Williams Zoo is also planned where students will discover what elephants can teach us about our sense of touch and will learn about the specialized sensory systems of their other animal friends (and competitors).
+Using a combination of individual and small group experiments, students will learn how we detect and understand various stimuli using our sensory systems.
+We will cover the neurobiology of the gustatory (taste), olfactory (smell), auditory (sound), visual (sight) and somatosensory (touch) systems.
+Class activities include: a jelly bean lab that explores the cooperative nature of our sense of taste and smell, building a model of individual neurons (those specialized brain cells), a model to explain our sense of balance, sound localization experiments and a human brain lab where students will have a chance to hold a real human brain.
+A field trip to Roger Williams Zoo is also planned where students will discover what elephants can teach us about our sense of touch and will learn about the specialized sensory systems of other animal friends and competitors.

 At course end, students will understand the basic neuroanatomy of the major sensory systems.
 They will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand within each sensory modality.
 Finally, by the end of the course they will be able to put together their own brief lecture (5 min.) or lab demonstration for family and friends.

 *This Junior SPARK course is designed for students, 12 years and older, who are currently in the 6th and 7th grades (entering 7th and 8th grades Fall 2015).
 Older students are encouraged to register for our Senior SPARK courses.